-Of the forty semester credit hours required for graduation, a minimum of twenty-four must be taken in resident study at the Seminary.
+Of the sixty semester hours of course work required for graduation, a minimum of forty-five must be taken in resident study at the Seminary.

 A student should not consider the M.A.B.S. program a step toward earning the Th.M. degree because the purposes of the two programs differ.
-Since relatively few credits can be transferred from the M.A.B.S. to the Th.M., usually three and one-half years would be required beyond the M.A.B.S. to earn the Th.M.
-Therefore, if a student plans to earn the Th.M. degree, it is not to his advantage to pursue the M.A.B.S. first.
+If a student plans to earn the Th.M. degree, it is not to his advantage to pursue the M.A.B.S. first.
 Instead he should enroll directly in the Th.M. program.

-All work leading to the degree must normally be completed within five years from the time of matriculation.
+All work leading to the degree must normally be completed within seven years from the time of matriculation.
 Extension requires approval by the Registrar and/or the Director of the Summer School.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.